-Aged 13 to 17 years old?
-Support the community and develop leadership skills.
+Aged 13 to 17?
+Then this is your chance to support the community and develop leadership skills.

-The scheme provides a safe environment where young people can learn as individuals, develop positive relationships with the police and actively support the community.
+The Volunteer Police Cadets scheme provides a safe environment where young people can learn as individuals, develop positive relationships with the police and actively support the community.

 As a Volunteer Police Cadet you’ll be issued with a uniform and attend weekly sessions lasting two hours in the evenings.
 You’ll learn about a wide range of policing and community-related topics, such as: